 During clinical trials, 3-fold the upper limit of normal (ULN) or greater elevation in liver transaminases occurred in 8% of patients treated with Gilenya 0.5 mg, as compared to 2% of patients on placebo.
 Elevations 5-fold the ULN occurred in 2% of patients on Gilenya and 1% of patients on placebo.
 In clinical trials, Gilenya was discontinued if the elevation exceeded 5 times the ULN.
 Recurrence of liver transaminase elevations occurred with rechallenge in some patients, supporting a relationship to drug.
 The majority of elevations occurred within 6-9 months.
 Serum transaminase levels returned to normal within approximately 2 months after discontinuation of Gilenya.

-Because Gilenya exposure is doubled in patients with severe hepatic impairment, these patients should be closely monitored, as the risk of adverse reactions is greater [see Use in Specific Populations (8.6) and Clinical Pharmacology (12.3)].
+Because Gilenya exposure is doubled in patients with severe hepatic impairment, these patients should be closely monitored, as the risk of adverse reactions is greater [see Use in Specific Populations (8.6), Clinical Pharmacology (12.3)].

 Based on animal studies, Gilenya may cause fetal harm.
 Because it takes approximately 2 months to eliminate Gilenya from the body, women of childbearing potential should use effective contraception to avoid pregnancy during and for 2 months after stopping Gilenya treatment.

-In MS clinical trials, patients treated with Gilenya 0.5 mg had an average increase of approximately 2 mmHg in systolic pressure, and approximately 1 mmHg in diastolic pressure, first detected after approximately 1 month of treatment initiation, and persisting with continued treatment.
-In controlled studies involving 854 MS patients on Gilenya 0.5 mg and 511 MS patients on placebo, hypertension was reported as an adverse reaction in 5% of patients on Gilenya 0.5 mg and in 3% of patients on placebo.
+In MS clinical trials, patients treated with Gilenya 0.5 mg had an average increase over placebo of approximately 3 mmHg in systolic pressure, and approximately 2 mmHg in diastolic pressure, first detected after approximately 1 month of treatment initiation, and persisting with continued treatment.
+Hypertension was reported as an adverse reaction in 8% of patients on Gilenya 0.5 mg and in 4% of patients on placebo.
 Blood pressure should be monitored during treatment with Gilenya.

 Fingolimod remains in the blood and has pharmacodynamic effects, including decreased lymphocyte counts, for up to 2 months following the last dose of Gilenya.
 Lymphocyte counts generally return to the normal range within 1-2 months of stopping therapy [see Clinical Pharmacology (12.2)].
 Because of the continuing pharmacodynamic effects of fingolimod, initiating other drugs during this period warrants the same considerations needed for concomitant administration (e.g., risk of additive immunosuppressant effects) [see Drug Interactions (7)].